๐ฒ Received: December 25th, 2011 ๐ฒ

 ● Even though I knew Space Ace's villain name full well ahead of doing the review, I've made a few Freudian slips and referred to Commander Borf as "Borg" a few times before I realized my mistake during the middle of writing this review and fixed them. ๐ฉ To be fair, they are very similar-sounding names.

-Thank you for reading my review, please leave me a comment and let me know what you think (neither spam nor NSFW is allowed); hope you have a great day, be a nice human, and take care! ๐
+Thank you for reading my review, please leave me a comment and let me know what you think (neither spam nor NSFW is allowed); hope you have a great day, be a kind human, and take care! ๐

 -------------------------------------------------------------------------------